antarestupin/Accessible/README.md

 ## Todo

 - Add PHPUnit tests
-- Use only one instance of the annotations reader
-- Add an annotation to deactive the constraints validation
+- Add an annotation to deactivate the constraints validation
-- Use the same annotations reader for the setters/getters and for the constraints validator